accordproject/models/DEVELOPERS.md

 fork of an Accord Project repository and open Pull Requests in the repository.

 To create a Github account, follow the instructions [here][github-signup].
-Afterwards, go ahead and [fork][github-forking] the specific Accord Project repository.
+Afterward, go ahead and [fork][github-forking] the specific Accord Project repository.

 ### Building a Project